Nathan Doak

 He was selected for the Ireland national under-20 rugby union team for the 2021 Six Nations Under 20s Championship.
 He played in the victory against Wales, scoring three penalties, three conversions and a 50-metre try; in the defeat to England, scoring a penalty and a conversion; in the win over Italy, scoring two penalties and two conversions; and in the defeat to France, scoring two conversions and three penalties.

 He signed a development contract with Ulster ahead of the 2021-22 season.
 He impressed in the absence of John Cooney with injury, scoring 48 points in nine appearances, and was awarded a senior contract in December.
 He made his first Champions Cup start against Northampton Saints in January 2022, scoring a try in a 24-20 victory.
 He finished the season with 23 appearances and 134 points, and was nominated for Young Men's Player of the Year in the 2022 Ulster Rugby Awards.
 He was selected for the Emerging Ireland squad for the Toyota Challenge in South Africa in September 2022.
+He finished the 2022–23 season with 20 appearances and 80 points for Ulster.
+He unexpectedly made his 50th Ulster appearance against Glasgow Warriors in November 2023, being named on the bench at the last minute following the withdrawal of Jake Flannery, then playing most of the game at out-half after Billy Burns went off with a head injury.
+Since the departure of former head coach Dan McFarland and the arrival of interim head coach Richie Murphy, he has been selected more regularly at out-half.
+He was called up to the Ireland squad for the 2024 tour of South Africa after Craig Casey was injured in the first test.